Become a Lore Mapper

 4. Start your backup recording equipment.

-6. Have a "jot-pad" for jotting down notes about interesting subjects.
+7. Have a "jot-pad" and pen within reach for jotting down notes about interesting subjects.

-7. Start your recorder and say the following:
+8. Start your primary recorder and speak the following:

-"Today is (say the date), and this is an interview with (full name of the storyteller) who lives on (say their address).
-We are making this recording for (say the project name).
+"Today is (say the date), and this is an interview with (full name of the storyteller) who lives at (say their address).
+We are making this recording for (say your project name or purpose).
 The interviewer is (say your own name).
-(Repeat the name of the storyteller), do you understand we are recording your story for use in research and community heritage?"
+(Again state the name of the storyteller), do you understand we are recording your story for use in research and community heritage?"

 "When did you move to this neighborhood?"

-9. Note: if you have a limited number of transcription minutes per recording with your software, set an alarm now to give you a full minute to restart the recorder.
+10. Note: Since you have a limited number of transcription minutes per recording with your software, set an alarm now to give you a full minute to restart the recorder.
 Then set the alarm again!

-To craft a captivating story map, pinpoint the settings mentioned in the narrative.
+To craft a captivating chat map, pinpoint the settings mentioned in the story.

 Make a new "category" for your map and change the name to your storyteller's name:

-Make a flag for each location in the story, and double check that they all have the same category name.
+Be_sure_to_use_underscores_in_the_name, not spaces (the mapping software does not work with spaces) how to add a flag in Open Street Map app Make a flag for each location mentioned in the story, and double check that all flags have the same category name.

 Resume the conversation